 Not long after returning home, Knox picked up her studies at the University of Washington, majoring in creative writing.
 In a sharp turn of events in March 2013, Knox and Sollecito were both ordered to stand trial again for the murder of Meredith Kercher by the Italian Supreme Court.
 Italy's final court of appeal, the Court of Cassation, overturned the acquittals of both Knox and Sollecito.

 Knox released a statement shortly after learning that she would again face trial for murder: "It was painful to receive the news that the Italian Supreme Court decided to send my case back for revision when the prosecution's theory of my involvement in Meredith's murder has been repeatedly revealed to be completely unfounded and unfair," she stated, adding, "I believe that any questions as to my innocence must be examined by an objective investigation and a capable prosecution.
 The prosecution responsible for the many discrepancies in their work must be made to answer for them, for Raffaele's sake, my sake, and most especially for the sake of Meredith's family.
 Our hearts go out to them."

 After the acquittal was overturned, the new trial began on September 30, 2013.
 Because the court in Perugia lacked the appropriate amount of space needed, the location of the second trial was in Florence, Italy, with Judge Alessandro Nencini overseeing the trial.
-Knox has made no arrangements to attend any portion of the trial, while Sollecito will attend the trial as it comes to an end and a verdict is reached.
+Knox made no arrangements to attend any portion of the trial, while Sollecito attended the trial as it came to an end with a verdict.